hltcoe/vaporengine/README.md

 VaporEngine
 ===========

-Zero Resource pseudoterm clustering + Vennclouds.
+VaporEngine is a web application that allows users to explore an audio corpus by listening to and annotating Pseudoterms.

 Using the VaporEngine demo on test1
 -----------------------------------

 You must have an HLTCOE account to view the demo on test1.

-To view the demo running on test1 from outside the COE firewall, run this shell script:
+To view this demo from outside the COE firewall, run this shell script:

 ```bash
 ./create_tunnel_to_test1_demo.sh YOUR_COE_USERNAME